dino181/ChessGame/README.md

 - Play sound on check
 - Play sound on checkmate

-Adding sounds can be done in 3 simple steps:
+Adding sounds to the pieces be done in 3 simple steps:

 1. Put your sound in the sounds folder
 2.  - Open `../sounds/index.js` <br>